bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 the "hostcall" exits.

-In some circumstances, a `KillSwitch` may successfully fire to no actual effect at any point in the program - one such example is a timeout in a hostcall that eventually faults; since timeouts cannot preempt hostcalls, the timeout may never be witnessed if the fault causes the host to never resume the Lucet instance.
+In some circumstances, a `KillSwitch` may successfully fire to no actual effect at any point in the program - one such example is termination in a hostcall that eventually faults; since termination cannot preempt hostcalls, the termination may never be witnessed if the fault causes the host to never resume the Lucet instance.